XIBrixy/Custom-Addons/enemybar2/README.md

 # enemybar

 ### I did not make this addon, nor do I take credit for making it!
 All the information from the original addon is below and full credit goes to the creator(s) of this addon.
 All I did was move items around and/or redesign parts of the UI.
 My UI has been highly requested for years, so here you go!
-Simply replace my character name in the settings with your own and everything should work fine - Brixy
+Simply replace my character name in the settings with your own and everything should work fine.
+Make a backup just to be safe! - Brixy
 ![alt text](https://i.imgur.com/rGUYEob.png)